 Melt the chocolate in a microwave or a double boiler and add it to the butter with icing sugar

-Add hazelnuts (whole) and the crushed cookies
+Add hazelnuts (whole) or other nuts and the crushed cookies

 Roll up the paper and wrap it.
 Adjust it well along the length (now it will be much easier to do it)